 At the University, this project is led by Gael O’Sullivan and supported by Bill Novelli and Leslie Crutchfield.

 HBSA is leading the measurement and evaluation of AB InBev’s Global Smart Drinking Goals contribution towards reducing the harmful use of alcohol across six City Pilots by 10%.
 HBSA is a nonprofit supporting organization of the Pacific Institute for Research and Evaluation (PIRE).
 Like PIRE, HBSA has decades of experience designing and evaluating substance abuse, injury, and violence prevention programs and bringing science to practice.

 At HBSA, the Principal Investigators involved in the project are Ted R. Miller and Christopher Ringwalt.
-They are supported by Deborah Fisher, Joel Grube, Elizabeth Lilliott, and MJ Paschall, among others.
+They are supported by Deborah Fisher, Joel Grube, and Elizabeth Lilliott, among others.

 University of Miami